 confidential source of the great Turkish liberal still

-languishing in prison.
+in prison.

-For the interest of readers we have added an index of all
+interest of readers we have added an index of all

-the writers who have appeared in the seven issues of "POINTS".
+the writers who have appeared in the

-Previous numbers of this magazine are available at our office
+of this magazine are available

-in unlimited quantities.
+in unlimited

 SINDBAD VAIL